 Hi Friends, do I have a fun idea for you today!
 It’s especially perfect if you’re planning a Christmas or holiday party.

 But first, the backstory (because you know I’m all about the backstory!)
 Maybe 8-9 years ago, some friends and I came together for a supper club.
-There were 8 couples and we would rotate between houses and have the most delectable meals and the most wonderful evenings.
-We went strong for many years, but with everyone’s busy schedules, we really fell off of our dinners over the past 2-3 years. ?
-But, about 5 years ago, the supper club ladies started getting together for a ‘ladies only’ Christmas party. ?
+There were eight couples, and we would rotate between houses and have the most delectable meals and the most wonderful evenings.
+We went strong for many years, but with everyone’s busy schedules, we really fell off of our dinners over the past 2-3 years.
+But, about five years ago, the supper club ladies started getting together for a ‘ladies only’ Christmas party.
 I have been a bit selfish about this party and really do love to host it.

 We had our ‘party’ this past week and as usual, we had great food and great fun.
 I decided to try something new this year and laid out a Martini Bar.
 I am a Martini-novice, so I searched the internet for some Christmas-y sounding recipes for my Martini Bar and came up with the following: